Farlington, Hampshire: Governance

 Farlington is part of the Drayton and Farlington local electoral ward of Portsmouth City Council, a unitary authority which is responsible for local affairs.
 The ward is represented by three city councillors.

-Farlington is part of the Portsmouth North parliamentary constituency, currently represented in the House of Commons by Penny Mordaunt of the Conservative Party.
+Farlington is part of the Portsmouth North parliamentary constituency, currently represented in the House of Commons by Amanda Martin of the Labour Party.

+In 1931 the civil parish had a population of 5672.
+On 1 April 1932 the parish was abolished and merged with Portsmouth and Havant, part also went to form Southwick and Widley.
+It is now in the unparished area of Portsmouth.

 Community Facilities

 Farlington has several parks and open spaces for public recreation, most of which are owned by Portsmouth City Council.
 These include the Farlington Playing Fields (a large area of open space with football pitches and cricket fields), East Lodge Play Area (an open space with a children's play area and ball court), Zetland field (a small triangular open space with a children's play area) and the Waterworks Field Play Area (a neighbourhood park with play area and ball court).
 Farlington Marshes is also open to the public for walking and birdwatching.

 There are no medical facilities in Farlington; the nearest doctor's surgery is located in nearby Drayton.
 The nearest public library is Cosham.